 “Because, Mom and Dad said so, that’s why.”
 That worked for my parents, but today’s catered-to kids need a more ambush approach.
 Drawing your kids away from their facebook and twitter to an actual ski place may require more than mom and dad’s mandate.

-Here are some tried and true manipulators to draw your kids to the sport of downhill, and wean them from spending the weekend online.
+Here are some tried and true manipulators to draw your kids to the sport of downhill, and wean them from a weekend online.
 I have been known to lure my loafing teens with these tricks:

-Excite them with a possible sighting of an Olympian or X Game star – like Simon Dumont at Sunday River.
-You just never who will show on the slopes of New England.
+Excite them with an Olympian or X Game star sighting like Simon Dumont at Sunday River, Shawn White at Park City or Lindsey Vonn at Vail.
+You just never who will show on the slopes.
 Olympic Gold medalists Ross Powers, Lindsey Jacobellis and Kelly Clark make appearances at southern Vermont resorts Stratton, Mount Snow and Okemo.
-Seth Wescott rides regularly at Sugarloaf, and Bode Miller graces the Granite State slopes on occasion.
-Simon Dumont grew up skiing Sunday River, and last April he launched a world-record 35-feet in the air off a monstrous quarter pipe to the amazement of the lucky spectators in Maine that day.
-My daughter would have given up her cell phone for a month to see that.
+Seth Wescott rides regularly at Sugarloaf, and Bode Miller graces the Granite State slopes of Cannon.

 Convince your kids that “couch surfing” is passé, so last minute – and snow surfing is cooler, whether on one plank or two.
 Shawn White and Tanner Hall did not get discovered in the confines of their closet, you have to get outside to be cool in winter.